 Is a Binge Drinker an Alcoholic?

-Most people know that drinking alcohol to excess isn’t good for you, but does it mean you are an alcoholic?
-People who drink sometimes test limits and boundaries which could lead to binge drinking, whether intentional or unintentional.
-How can you tell if you’ve crossed the line between binge drinking and alcohol use disorder, and the answer to “is a binge drinker an alcoholic”?
+Most people know that drinking alcohol in excess isn’t good for you, but does it mean you are an alcoholic?
+People who drink sometimes test limits and boundaries which can lead to binge drinking, whether intentional or unintentional.
+How can you tell if you’ve crossed the line between binge drinking and alcohol use disorder?

 The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as a pattern of drinking that brings blood alcohol concentration (BAC) levels to 0.08 g/dL.
-This typically occurs after 4 drinks for women and 5 drinks for men—in about 2 hours.
-In addition, the Substance Abuse and Mental Health Services Administration (SAMHSA), which conducts the annual National Survey on Drug Use and Health (NSDUH), defines binge drinking as 5 or more alcoholic drinks for males or 4 or more alcoholic drinks for females on the same occasion (i.e., at the same time or within a couple of hours of each other) on at least 1 day in the past month.
+In addition, the Substance Abuse and Mental Health Services Administration (SAMHSA), which conducts the annual National Survey on Drug Use and Health (NSDUH), defines binge drinking as five or more alcoholic drinks for males or four or more alcoholic drinks for females on the same occasion.

 Statistics on Binge Drinking